Things for Recovering Hoarders Like Me [Live Post]

 Enro Face Masks - $20.
 Wirecutter tested face masks for filtration and comfort, and this won both hands down.
 It claims a PM0.1 filter, and tested consistently with that claim.
 It also maintains high filtration for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
 I use it in any place with asbestos risk as well; it’s not a cure-all but it’s better than any other mask for that.

-Prescription Glasses - $20.
-Turns out you can get prescription glasses super cheap on Amazon.
-These are a good fit for my slightly slimmer face and have blue light blocking, so I use them at night and as a backup travel pair.
+Prescription Glasses - $25 for 3: Turns out you can get prescription glasses (and sunglasses) super cheap on Amazon.
+These are a good fit for my slightly slimmer face.

 Carsickness Glasses - $15.
 These look ridiculous and alien-like but two of my friends (and half of tiktok) swear that it works for bumpy car rides and carsickness, by aligning your sense of motion to your eyes.